Death Note: the notebook that put human justice to the test

 The logistics of killing with first and last name 📋

 The Death Note demands precision: the victim's face must be known and their real name written.
-Light develops a surveillance system and schedules to maximize his efficiency, coordinating chain deaths.
-The technology of the time, such as televisions and telephones, becomes essential for verifying identities and controlling the flow of information without leaving a trace.
+Light develops a surveillance and scheduling system to maximize his efficiency, coordinating chain deaths.
+The technology of the time, such as televisions and phones, becomes essential for verifying identities and controlling the flow of information without leaving a trace.

 When your school planner becomes an extermination list 🗒️